Leaving Tolentino, the road continues along the left bank of the Chienti through very beautiful scenery, presenting in

 1620 Map of "Marca d'Ancona" showing (in red) the towns covered in this section.
 The black dots indicate towns which are covered in another section of this website

 This section deals with a region of Italy which until very recently foreign travellers visited on rare occasions, notwithstanding its beautiful scenery and its medieval towns.
 This neglect was due to the fact that its territory was not crossed by any of the roads opened by the ancient Romans which were the backbone of modern transportation in Italy until after WWII.
 Via Flaminia linking Rome with Rimini ran to the north of the region and Via Salaria, linking Rome with Ascoli, to its south.

-Fresco at Galleria delle Mappe Geografiche in the corridors of Palazzo del Belvedere in Rome showing the region covered in this section which lies between Ancona (yellow dot) and Ascoli (black dot)
+Late XVIth century fresco at Galleria delle Mappe Geografiche in the corridors of Palazzo del Belvedere in Rome showing the region covered in this section which lies between Ancona (yellow dot) and Ascoli (black dot)

 There are no high isolated mountains between the sea and the Apennines, so that the view does not meet obstacles.
 Some twenty small towns of this region have the prefix monte in their names, although they are situated at 500 m/1,600 ft (in Tuscany they would have used the prefix colle which means hill).
 For centuries the population was concentrated in these hill towns and it was not until the construction of the Adriatic Railway in the 1860s that the villages by the sea grew in size.
 In 1782 the town of Civitanova had a population of 5,717 and its small port on the mouth of the River Chienti had a total of 275.
 Today Porto Civitanova has more than 30,000 inhabitants and Civitanova Alta, the historical town on the hill, just 2,400.

 Museo Pio-Clementino (Vatican Museums): Roman mosaic found at Falerio Picenus, an ancient town near Fermo, in 1777